elhaus/meeting-room-display/README.md

 - Settings (Cog up in the right corner),
 - Choose the calednar you want to choose, (in the left menu)
 - Make your calendar publicaly available under "Access permissions for events",
-- To get the direct ics link go to "Integrate calendar" section and there it is in the "Public adress in iCal format" box [Link to Google documentation](https://support.google.com/calendar/answer/37083?hl=en)
+- To get the direct ics link go to "Integrate calendar" section and there it is in the "Public address in iCal format" box [Link to Google documentation](https://support.google.com/calendar/answer/37083?hl=en)

 ## Installation